ozturkemre/checkForFollowers/README.md

 # Check Steemit Account For New Followers and Unfollowers
-This application is simple script to check your new followers &amp; unfollowers on Steemit Platform To learn follower and unfollower, program need first run.
+This application is simple script to check your new followers &amp; unfollowers on Steemit Platform.

+To learn follower and unfollower, program need first run.
 After that program compare with older created file on working directory.

 Run program from time to time to get what you want.

 # Requirements